 - Supervisory experience.

-- Bachelor Degree in Buiness or related field.
+- Bachelor’s Degree in business or related field.

-- Experience iwth application or web-based software systems beyone standard Microsoft Office products.
+- Experience with application or web-based software systems beyond standard Microsoft Office products.

 The normal work schedule for this position is Monday through Friday, 8:00 a.m. to 4:30 p.m.

 The minimum starting salary is $18.00 per hour.
-The hourly rate for this position is negotiable based on experience and available budget.
+The hourly rate for this position is based on experience and available budget.
 A six-month probation is required.
-The UW System provides an excellent benefits package including participation in the Wisconsin State Retirement Plan.
-Benefit details can be found at: https://www.wisconsin.edu/ohrwd/benefits/download/summaries/Univ-staff.pdf.
+The UW System provides an excellent benefits package including participation in the Wisconsin State Retirement Plan to qualified applicants.
+Benefit details can be found at: https://www.wisconsin.edu/ohrwd/benefits/download/univstaff21.pdf